SerdarHelli/SerdarHelli.github.io/index.md

-### Machine Learning Projects
+### Projects

 - [Automatic Semantic Segmentation In One-Shot Panoramic Dental X-Ray Images Using Deep Learning with U-Net(Fully Connective Convolutional Neural Networks)](https://github.com/SerdarHelli/Segmentation-of-Teeth-in-Panoramic-X-ray-Image-Using-U-Net)
-- Medical Image Classification with VGG-19
+- Medical Image Classification with Deep Learning Methods : Sex Estimation with X-Ray Images,Third Molar Teeth Classification with X-Ray Images...
 - Natural Language Process Text Classification On Posted Tweets Are About The Violence To Woman Or Not
 - Automatation Drawing Merchant Lines And Angles With Artificial Intelligence
+- Django Study  Schedule Modal

 ### Publications